obsidian-html/obsidian-html.github.io/md/index.md

  Note that spaces must be encoded in proper markdown links.

 ## Link awareness
-A external links show up the little icon to show it:
+An external links show up the little icon to show it:
 [https://github.com/obsidian-html/obsidian-html](https://github.com/obsidian-html/obsidian-html)

 When linking to new notes, and not creating them, the link will be replaced with "not_created.html", and the link will be color coded by adding `class="nonexistent-link"` to the a href: